-- Enrolled at a tertiary institution for formal training in translation and other aspects of language/linguistics practice
+- Be currently enrolled at a tertiary institution in South African for formal training in interpreting, translation, or other aspects of language practice.

-- Ability to work in combinations of the official languages
+- Work in combinations of the official languages.

 How to Apply and Application Details

-- Proof of registration at an academic institution
+- Proof of registration at tertiary institution for 2021

 - Proof of access to funds to cover other expenses NOT covered by the SATI bursary

 - Details of other awards/ funding received or expect to receive

 - An affidavit confirming that you are not in possession of any other bursary awards/ funding that will cover the expenses that the SATI bursary would (only if successfully selected)

 After completing the application form, applicants can send it to firstname.lastname@example.org.

 Any late applications after the closing date will get disregarded.